stanX19/c_piscine_tester/README.md

 ## Introduction

 This C++ tool tests C files for assignments in the C piscine.
-It creates a temporary main file if needed, compiles the tested files, and run tests using command-line arguments (argv).
-The program then reads and compares the output against expected results.
+It runs test cases involving processes such as running norme check, generating temporary files, compiling, and using command-line arguments (argv), to produce reliable results.

+##### Disclaimer

+Beta version: Use at your own risk.

+The test results are not guaranteed to be accurate.
+Test cases may sometimes be stricter or less strict than the moulinette.
+Please exercise judgment when interpreting results.

 ## Features